A striking account of the European Left in the twentieth century by one of its main protagonists

 In this much-lauded memoir, acclaimed for its blend of literary elegance and political passion, Rossana Rossanda, a legendary figure on the Italian left, reflects on a life of radical commitment.

 Her unique experience enables her to reconstruct that period with flair and authority.
 She paints a revealing picture of fascism, communism, post-war reconstruction and the revolts that shook Europe in the 1960s.
 In The Comrade from Milan, one of the most influential intellectuals of the European Left relives the storms of the twentieth century.
-Both cool-headed and precise, Rossanda provides a rare insight into what it once meant to be politically engaged.
+Both cool-headed and precise, Rossanda provides a rare insight into what it means to be politically engaged.